GoogleContainerTools/skaffold/integration/testdata/skaffold-in-cluster/README.md

 Skaffold aims to be used as a buildstep in CI/CD pipelines.
 What if this pipeline step is running inside a K8s cluster?

-In that case Skaffold needs to be able to work with an in-cluster k8s context to be able to setup the secret and create the pod for a kaniko build for example.
+In that case Skaffold needs to be able to work with an in-cluster k8s context to setup the secret and to create the pod for a kaniko build.
 This test case is testing that flow.

 The `skaffold.yaml` describes _both_ the creation of an imaginary buildstep.
 The buildstep is implemented with a k8s Job under  `build-step` and an image,